Food and Beverage Advertising Code

 A pdf version of this Code can be viewed here – Food and Beverage Advertising Code.

-The Food and Beverage Advertising Code will be effective for all new advertising from 1 August 2024, and for all advertising from 1 November 2024.
+The Food and Beverage Advertising Code became effective for all ads from 1 November 2024.

 Advertising Standards Code